Steam (service): History

 In 2005, third-party developers were contracted to release games on Steam, such as Rag Doll Kung Fu and Darwinia.
-Valve announced that Steam had become profitable because of some highly successful Valve games.
-Although digital distribution could not yet match retail volume, profit margins for Valve and developers were far larger on Steam.
-Publishers, such as id Software, Eidos Interactive, and Capcom, began distributing their games on Steam in 2007.
-By May of that year, 13 million accounts had been created on the service, and 150 games were for sale on the platform.
-In 2008, more publishers like Ubisoft, THQ, Sega, Take-Two Interactive, Activision, and Electronic Arts had partnered with the service, but some games were unavailable or overpriced relative to market outside North America.

 In May 2007, ATI included Steam in the ATI Catalyst GPU driver as well as offering a free Steam copy of Half-Life 2: Lost Coast and Half-Life 2: Deathmatch to ATI Radeon owners.

 In January 2008, Nvidia promoted Steam in the GeForce GPU driver, as well as offering a free Steam copy of Portal: The First Slice to Nvidia hardware owners.
-Traditional retail versions of games required mandatory installation of Steam, Call of Duty: Modern Warfare 2 from Activision in 2009, Fallout: New Vegas from Bethesda Softworks in 2010 and Dragon Age II from Electronic Arts in 2011.

-Electronic Arts removed some of its games from Steam because of restrictive terms of service related to downloadable content in 2011 and launched its games beginning with Mass Effect 3 on its Origin service and other stores in 2012.
-Newell stated "We have to show EA it's a smart decision to have EA games on Steam, and we’re going to try to show them that."
-Valve held conferences called Steam Dev Days from 2013 to 2014.
-In 2014, Ubisoft games started to require Uplay to run after launching the game from Steam.
-In 2019, Ubisoft announced that they would stop selling their future games on Steam starting with Tom Clancy's The Division 2 because Valve would not modify its revenue sharing model, with the company simultaneously announcing a deal with Epic Games to start selling their games on the recently launched Epic Games Store in addition to uPlay (which would later be rebranded to Ubisoft Connect).
+In 2011, some Electronic Arts games, such as Crysis 2, Dragon Age II, and Alice: Madness Returns, were removed from sale because of terms of service that prevented them having their own in-game storefront for downloadable content.
+These were later launched on the Origin service.

+In 2019, Ubisoft announced that it would stop selling future games on Steam, starting with Tom Clancy's The Division 2 because Valve would not modify its revenue sharing model.
 In May 2019, Microsoft distributed its games on Steam in addition to the Microsoft Store.

-In 2020, EA started to publish select games on Steam, and offering its rebranded subscription service EA Play on the platform.
-In 2022, Ubisoft announced that they would return to selling its recent games on Steam after leaving the storefront in 2019, starting with Assassin's Creed Valhalla, citing that they were "constantly evaluating how to bring our games to different audiences wherever they are".
+In 2020, Electronic Arts started to publish selected games on Steam, and offered its rebranded subscription service EA Play on the platform.
+In 2022, Ubisoft announced that it would return to selling its recent games on Steam, starting with Assassin's Creed Valhalla, stating that it was "constantly evaluating how to bring our games to different audiences wherever they are".